elis/desckit/README.md

 ## Changelog

+### Version 0.0.6

+* Updated code and dependencies for modern libs - the code-rot is real, folks
+* Added option to set the generated images as wallpapers - only windows support for now I'm afraid, I'm only working on a windows machine, so if you want other platforms support, feel free to write a few lines of code and send a pull request!
+* Changed the weather module from Yahoo! weather to forecast.io

 ### Version 0.0.51

 * Removed old deskcs, and created a new one called `base-desck`, check it out if you're looking to create your own descks